-The table below shows data for the two different size Baker Moginie-style field microscopes in our collections: (1) The original Moginie design, and (2) A larger Moginie design with substage condenser, slide-on rectangular stage, and cruciform base similar to that used by Dr. Cooke, but without the rack movement.
+The table below shows data for the two different size Baker Moginie-style field microscopes in my collection: (1) The original Moginie design, and (2) A larger Moginie design with substage condenser, slideon rectangular stage, and cruciform base similar to that used by Dr. Cooke, but without the rack movement.